sratgh/CarND-Capstone/README.md

 * dbw_node.py: This is the ROS-node which runs control of longitudinal and lateral vehicle dynamics and manages communication with other publishers and subscribers.
 * twist_controller.py: This file keeps the class for the control algorithm.

+Control of longitudinal vehicle dynamics is realized by a PID-control featuring anti-wind-up compensation.
+This means, that the controller is able to deal with the bounded actuator inputs, i.e. throttle and break command is bounded below by zero and above by individual thresholds.
+When the control law exceeds the bounds, the threshold is commanded and in the same time the value of the integrator state is clamped.
+The tuning parameters of the controller are initially taken from the "Controls"-Project of this Nanodegree and have been fine-tuned to attain the desired closed-loop-performance.
+Control of the lateral vehicle dynamics is realized by a feedforward control law provided by Udacity, the _yaw_controller_.

 The dbw_node.py has calibration parameters that may be tuned before compile time (before running _catkin_make_ [2]).
 These parameters are
 * The update frequency of the commands for controlling the longitudinal and lateral vehicle dynamics: